greenwoodcm/aws-lambda-for-the-containers-developer-blog/README.md

 1. Install the SAM CLI following [these instructions](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html)
 1. Fork the repository in your own GitHub account
-1. Clone your repository in the IDE of your choosing
+1. Clone your repository in the IDE of your choosing (your IDE must have Docker installed and should have proper AWS credentials configured)

-> Your IDE must have Docker installed and should have proper AWS credentials configured
+> Important: the SAM template will create an open Amazon S3 bucket with the web hosting feature enabled.
+If your S3 service is configured to `Blog all public access` in the `Block Public Access settings for this accounts` S3 menu (this is the default account configuration), the creation of the bucket will fail.
+You either have to deploy the stack in a test AWS account where that S3 flag is disabled at the account level (thus allowing SAM to create the public bucket) OR you now need to edit the `sam/template.yaml` file and get rid entirely of the `HugoBucketPolicy` resource and the entire `Properties` section in the `HugoBucket` resource

 ### Prototype deployment